ayufan-rock64/linux-build/u-boot-postprocess/README.md

 ## Merge U-Boot with other parts

-When the `u-boot-sun50iw1p1.bin` was created by compling it can be used to merge it with the other parts required to be accepted by A64 boot0 so it actually can be booted.
+To make boot0 accept and boot U-Boot, it needs to be correctly prefixed and extended with the ATF.

-To do this, you need some blobs from the BSP (provided in the `build-pine64-image/blobs` directory), the ARM Trusted Firmware ready and compiled in `build-pine64-image/arm-trusted-firmware-pine64` and the Suxi pack tools compiled in `build-pine64-image/sunxi-pack-tools`.
+In addition some blobs, and the device tree are required to create this U-Boot bootloader format whre provided in the `build-pine64-image/blobs` directory).
+So have the ATF ready and compiled in `build-pine64-image/arm-trusted-firmware-pine64` and the Suxi pack tools compiled in `build-pine64-image/sunxi-pack-tools`.

 ```bash
 ./u-boot-postprocess.sh
 ```

-This creates `out/u-boot-with-dtb.bin` which is correctly prefixed to be accepted by Allwinner's boot0.
+This creates `out/u-boot-with-dtb.bin` which is correctly prefixed, combined with ATF and FTD wich makes it acceptable for Allwinner's boot0.

 ## Next steps